February 5, 2025

 Welcome to the California Trade Report, Beacon Economics’ monthly analysis of California’s international trade activity.
 This report analyzes data released by the U.S. Census Bureau’s Foreign Trade Division and pinpoints important trends in the state’s import/export industry, identifying potential effects on the state’s economy.
 The report is only a sampling of the kind of economic research and data analysis available from Beacon Economics.

-Importers striving to get ahead of higher tariffs on foreign merchandise continue to drive an intensive import trade.
-The U.S. Commerce Department reports that California was once again the nation’s leading state-of-destination for U.S. imports.
-The state’s 15.3% share of all U.S. merchandise imports in November was valued at $41.929 billion, an 8.6% increase over the $38.622 billion in imported goods in November 2023.
+The U.S. Commerce Department reports that California was again the nation’s leading state-of-destination for U.S. imports.
+The state’s 14.8% share of all U.S. merchandise imports in December was valued at $42.214 billion, a 15.4% bump over the $36.565 billion in imported goods in December 2023.

 Please note that Beacon Economics has long taken a skeptical view of the federal government’s state-of-destination statistics.
 The data’s fundamental shortcoming is that they capture not just goods consumed by California residents or used by California businesses but also a sizable quantity of imported merchandise that is offloaded at California ports but is bound for markets elsewhere in the country.